dibasdauliya/llama-nyc/README.md

 - Repository data is analyzed securely and not stored permanently
 - Authentication tokens are handled securely
-- Analysis results can be cached locally for faster subsequent access
 - No repository code is shared with third parties

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.